6 flamenco routes around Andalusia

 Anyone interested in finding out more about flamenco singing and dancing should pay close attention, because we've come up with some information you're bound to find useful.
 Spain has numerous flamenco routes around Andalusia.
 Many of them are intended as a way of discovering the roots of great masters of the art such as Paco de Lucía, Camarón de la Isla, Sara Baras, José Mercé and others.
 They are a chance to visit flamenco clubs or "tablaos" and see flamenco shows, learn all about the genre in the visitor centres, and above all to experience the art of flamenco to the full.

 Festival de la Guitarra de Códoba.
 2011

-The Bajañí Route visits the birthplace of the flamenco singer Camarón de la Isla and the composer and guitarist Paco de Lucía and runs through the province of Cadiz.
-This tourist circuit focuses particularly on places linked to the flamenco guitar.
-On this itinerary you'll explore Algeciras, Jerez de la Frontera, Morón de la Frontera, and Sanlúcar de Barrameda.©
+The Bajañí Route visits the provinces of Cadiz, birthplace of the flamenco singer Camarón de la Isla and the composer and guitarist Paco de Lucía, and Seville.
+This sightseeing route mainly focuses on places linked to the flamenco guitar.
+The route includes Algeciras, Jerez de la Frontera, Morón de la Frontera, San Fernando, and Sanlúcar de Barrameda.©

 Ayuntamiento de Sevilla

 The Camarón Route

 This route is based in San Fernando (Cadiz), the birthplace of José Monge, known as "Camarón de la Isla".
 The tour evokes the legendary figure of this brilliant flamenco singer, and takes us from the house where he was born, to the “Venta de Vargas” where he first performed and made his name as a child.
 The tour goes to the heart of flamenco.©